fastify/fastify-nextjs/README.md

 - `underPressure` - `bool|object`

-  - (default) when false, `@fastify/under-pressure` is not registered
+  - (default) when false, `under-pressure` is not registered
-  - when true, `@fastify/under-pressure` is registered with default options
+  - when true, `under-pressure` is registered with default options
-  - when it is an object, `@fastify/under-pressure` is registered with the provided options
+  - when it is an object, `under-pressure` is registered with the provided options

 ## Custom properties on the request object
 If you want to share custom objects (for example other fastify plugin instances - e.g. @fastify/redis) across the server/client with each page request, you can use the `onRequest` hook to add it to the request object.